Cracking the Code

 Increase Your Confidence | Improve Your Skills | Expand Your Knowledge

 This course goes beyond the traditional assessment and treatment of the pelvic floor.
-You all know what I mean… you assess the client’s complaint, you prep them for the exam, and you proceed with treatment.
+You all know what I mean… you listen to the client’s complaint, you assess the body, and you proceed with treatment.
 And, all too often, you achieve marginal improvement.
 So the client returns over and over again without fully healing.
 This course will help change that.

 This course is intended for professionals licensed to perform internal work.

 > Reduce Pain and Discomfort in Fewer Sessions